top of page

 Our workshops are charged at an hourly rate, regardless of the number of attendees, which makes them much more achievable for your budget!

-We offer workshops throughout the Midwest region, with Carnarvon presentations available on request.
+We offer workshops throughout the Midwest region.

 Rach presentation, blank.jpg

-Supporting Neurodivergent Students (3 hrs)
+Supporting Neurodivergent

-This workshop is designed for teachers and education assistants, with a focus on:
+This workshop is designed for

 • Explaining autism and ADHD, and the strengths and challenges